Backup Plan: What to do When You Can’t Loop

 Always Be Prepared to Rebuild

 It is a good idea to keep Loop installed on a backup device.
 Does your spouse carry an iPhone?
 Build a backup copy of Loop on that phone.
 Your kids?
 Build on theirs.
-Don’t have any other iPhones, ask around for a used iPhone that supports Loop, maybe with a cracked screen, and build Loop on that device as a backup.
+Don’t have any other iPhones, ask around for a used iPhone that supports Loop, and build Loop on that device as a backup.

 If you have a newer iPad capable of running OS 17 (or higher), it can be used as a backup device too!
 In an emergency, that iPad can be an oversized Looping device until a new iPhone is purchased or your old one is repaired.